chinmay706/Croptrade/README.md

-# CropConnect
+# CropTrade

-CropConnect is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
-Although still in development, CropConnect offers a robust set of features for both sellers and consumers in the agricultural marketplace.
+CropTrade is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
+Although still in development, Croptrade offers a robust set of features for both sellers and consumers in the agricultural marketplace.

 ## Deployed Link